Hamburger Menu: alternatives to mobile UI’s most controversial pattern

 All this is assuming, of course, that your users know what the hamburger icon even means from the start.
 For web and mobile app designers and digital professionals it’s a given that the hamburger conceals menu navigation options; but according to data from Moovweb, some users are none the wiser when faced with the UI element.
 This is particularly true for users over 45: only 52% of this group know what the hamburger icon means.
 Moovweb advises that engagement can be lifted by 61% if you label the hamburger with the word ‘menu’.
 Which makes the hamburger look like a petty shabby icon as far as user experience goes.

-And even if users do know what those 3 little lines signify, the hamburger gives no clues as to the menu’s actual contents until it’s clicked on.
+And even if users do know what those 3 little lines signify, the hamburger icon gives no clues as to the menu’s actual contents until it’s clicked on.
 Users don’t know what they’re looking for, says James Archer, Chief Design Officer at digital agency Crowd Favorite, so they need obvious signage to give them ideas on where to go or what to look for.
 Hamburger gives no clues whatsoever of what might be hiding behind it.
 It is, says Archer, the epitome of ‘mystery meat navigation’, navigation that doesn’t make any sense to the user.

 To cap it all off, including a hamburger can mess with traditional UI patterns, such as the top-bar navigation in iOS systems.
 Apps can end up with an overcrowded top-bar which leads to mis-clicks and user frustrations.